EriRika/Starbucks__DecisionTrees/README.md

 Once it's done, you can look at the best parameters with the best_params_ method.

    -![Build Model](https://github.com/EriRika/Starbucks__DecisionTrees/blob/master/images/build_model.PNG "build_model")

+####GridSearchCV
+Using GridSearch allowed me to test several hyper parameters.
+I ran the first prediction on the One row per customer dataframe with the following hyper parameters
+- criterion: [‘mse’, ‘friedman_mse’]
+- max_depth: [3, 5, 10],
+- max_features: [None, 20, 10]
+- min_samples_leaf: [680, 1000, 100]

+The best results were achieved by
+- criterion: mse
+- max_depth: 10
+- max_features: None
+- min_samples_leaf: 100

 I ran the first prediction on the One row per customer dataframe and I was pretty disappointed.
 - DecisionTreeRegressor - R2 0.149